6 Email Marketing Best Practices

-Software that helps automate marketing processes is one of the leading forces of innovation today.
-Automation can help you with not only deploying campaigns, but with developing them and analyzing your results.
-And today’s marketing automation software solutions do much more than email marketing.
+Software that helps automate email marketing best practices processes is one of the leading forces of innovation today.
+Automation can help you with not only deploying campaigns but with developing them and analyzing your email marketing best practices results.
+And today’s marketing automation software solutions do much more than email marketing best practices.

 The right solution can serve as a hub that integrates all aspects of your marketing efforts, from email to social media to website design.
-For more information about today’s best automation software and how it can boost your email marketing effectiveness, check out our guide to marketing automation solutions.
+For more information about today’s best email marketing best practices automation software and how it can boost your email marketing best practices, check out our guide to marketing automation software solutions.

 2. Relationship Building

 Relationship building isn’t just about getting clicks.
 It’s about getting to know your audience, and them getting to know you.
-It’s about empathizing with and understanding their perspectives, and building from there.
-What is it you’re providing?
+It’s about empathizing with and understanding their perspectives and building from there with email marketing best practices.
+What is it that you’re providing?
 What do they need?
 How do the costs and benefits of your product or service impact their lives?

-Email marketing gives you the chance to send an uninterrupted message, and it’s one that they’ve chosen to open, and chosen to read.
+The first step of email marketing best practices would be to personalize the message.
+Email marketing best practices give you the chance to send an uninterrupted message, and it’s one that they’ve chosen to open, and chosen to read.
 They want to hear what you have to say.
-So take the time to craft a message that really speaks to their perspective.
+So, take the time to craft an email marketing best practices message that really speaks to their perspective.

-A great way to do this is to give them a call to action that isn’t just asking them to do something, but rewards them for doing it.
-For example, if you want to opt in to a newsletter, or SMS promotions, tie that to providing them with a free e-book with useful information, or access to an online guide that can help them.
-Approach creating this content the same way you would with any type of product or service.
-Customers usually approach content with one (or more) of the following questions:
+A great way to do this is to give them a call to action that isn’t just asking them to do something but rewards them for doing it.
+For example, if you want to opt into a newsletter, or SMS promotions, tie that to providing them with perks such as a free e-book with useful information, or access to an online guide that can help them.
+You can allow customers to unlock exclusive discounts or deals by using your CTA if more sales were your campaign goal.
+Approach creating this email marketing best practices content the same way you would with any type of product or service.
+Customers usually approach email marketing best practices content with one (or more) of the following questions:

-Incentivize your call to action with added value by answering these questions for your customers.
+Incentivize your call to action with added value for email marketing best practices by answering these questions for your customers.

 5. Know Who’s Reading, and Who’s Buying

 Because they aren’t always one and the same, depending on your product or service.
 That’s not to say you always need to reach the direct decision-maker (although that’s ideal, it’s not always realistic).
-You do however need to reach someone who has impact on the decision, whether it’s someone that will be using the product or service, someone who is part of a department’s decision making unit, or someone who will be tangentially related to the product (like IT staff, if your product is software).
+You do however need to reach someone who has an impact on the decision via email marketing best practices, whether it’s someone that will be using the product or service, someone who is part of a department’s decision-making unit, or someone who will be tangentially related to the product (like IT staff if your product is software).
+Hence, built a solid customer base with email marketing best practices that is specific and relevant to your business and ensure that your marketing emails land in the correct inbox.

 6. Communication Comes First

-There are plenty of marketing best practice guides that focus on templates, layouts, the psychology of color, branding, and so forth.
-These are all important considerations, in any type of marketing campaign, including email marketing.
-But in email marketing, communication always comes first.
-An email isn’t a billboard that flies by, it’s something that your customers and potential customers can look at their leisure—so make sure that it communicates clearly, first and foremost.
+There is plenty of marketing best practice guides that focus on templates, layouts, the psychology of color, branding, and so forth.
+These are all important email marketing best practices considerations, in any type of marketing campaign, including email marketing.
+But in email marketing best practices, communication always comes first.
+An email isn’t a billboard that flies by, it’s something that your customers and potential customers can look at their leisure—so make sure that it communicates clearly with email marketing best practices, first and foremost.